 There can be no moral justification for this kind of disparity.
 The Obama administration rabidly pursues diversity and inclusion in all of its public policies, but not when it comes to Islamic fanatics committing genocide against Christians-they are sent to the back of the refugee line.
-When Trump becomes president, he must deal with this issue forthrightly, and with celerity.
+The next president must deal with this issue forthrightly, and with celerity.